winglang/wing/docs/api/05-language-reference.md

 Multiple implementations of various interfaces is allowed.
 Multiple implementations of the same interface is invalid and forbidden.

+Classes can have an [access modifier](#15-access-modifiers-member-visibility) specifying whether it can be imported by other Wing source files.
+Classes can only be marked `pub` or `internal` if they are defined at the top-level of a Wing file.

 In methods if return type is missing, `: void` is assumed.

 #### Roadmap